 Syngas is the starting point for methanol and propylene — base chemicals that feed into plastics, adhesives, and industrial processes at scale.

-CO from Olympia™ feeds graphite and graphene production — high-value carbon materials with growing demand in batteries, composites, and electronics.
+CO from the Promethean Process feeds graphite and graphene production — high-value carbon materials with growing demand in batteries, composites, and electronics.

 Combined with NanosTech's LESR technology, the platform supports grey-to-green hydrogen production at up to 40% lower emissions than conventional steam methane reforming.

-The α-Mo₂C catalyst platform originated in our Calgary laboratory.
-Years of internal development preceded the independent publication — which validated low-temperature rWGS activity and near-100% CO selectivity for cubic-phase molybdenum carbide.
+The cubic molybdenum carbide catalyst platform originated in our Calgary laboratory.
+Years of internal development preceded the independent publication — which validated low-temperature rWGS activity and near-100% CO selectivity.

-Olympia™ is the commercial product built around that catalyst.
+The Promethean Process is the commercial solution built around that catalyst.
 The same phase, the same selectivity, now scaled out of the lab and into a deployable system.
 CO₂ that industries currently pay to dispose of becomes a feedstock for the fuels and chemicals they need.

-Read the tech briefThe Olympia™ technology brief covers catalyst design, rWGS performance data, selectivity across operating conditions, and the commercial deployment pathway.
+Read the tech briefThe Promethean Process technology brief covers catalyst design, rWGS performance data, selectivity across operating conditions, and the commercial deployment pathway.

-Whether you're evaluating Olympia™ for industrial carbon utilization, scoping a pilot, or exploring the syngas-to-fuels pathway for your facility, we'd like to understand your process.
+Whether you're evaluating the Promethean Process for industrial carbon utilization, scoping a pilot, or exploring the syngas-to-fuels pathway for your facility, we'd like to understand your process.